cultural-impact-of-warfare

 Formation Tactics: Shield Walls and Wedges

-Celtic armies did not fight as a loose mob, as sometimes caricatured.
+Celtic armies did not fight as a loose mob, as sometimes caricatured in ancient sources.
 They were capable of disciplined formations.
-The shield wall – a close-ranked line of warriors overlapping their shields – was a standard defense against cavalry and missiles.
+The shield wall—a close-ranked line of warriors overlapping their shields—was a standard defense against cavalry and missiles.
 In this formation, the first rank knelt with shields planted on the ground, while the second rank held shields overhead to protect against arrows.
 This wall could absorb a charge and allow the Celts to hold ground until they counterattacked.
+Roman writers like Caesar describe the Gauls using such shield walls to repel Roman cavalry during the Gallic Wars, though they note that the Celtic formations lacked the rigidity of Roman ones.

-Individual combat skills were also important.
-The shield was used to “bind” an opponent’s weapon – catching a sword on the boss and then thrusting with a spear or sword over the top.
+Individual combat skills were equally important.
+The shield was used to “bind” an opponent’s weapon—catching a sword on the boss and then thrusting with a spear or sword over the top.
 Celtic warriors trained from youth in such moves, often depicted in later Irish sagas like the Táin Bó Cúailnge, where heroes perform remarkable feats of agility with their shields.
+The sagas describe warriors jumping over shields, using them as platforms, and even throwing them to break shield walls.
+While such accounts are literary, they reflect the deep cultural emphasis on shield skill.

 Psychological Impact of the Shield

 The sight of a line of Celts advancing, their shields polished or painted with bright spirals and snarling animals, could be terrifying to an enemy.
 Roman writers like Caesar noted the war cries and the flashing shields of the Gauls.
-The shields were also used in ritual displays before battle – warriors would beat their shields rhythmically, creating a deep, resonant sound that both unified their own side and unnerved the opposition.
-This was more than bravado; it was a calculated psychological tactic.
+The shields were also used in ritual displays before battle—warriors would beat their shields rhythmically, creating a deep, resonant sound that both unified their own side and unnerved the opposition.
+This was more than bravado; it was a calculated psychological tactic designed to break morale before the first blow was struck.
+The noise could last for minutes, working the warriors into a trancelike fury and intimidating the enemy with the sheer collective presence of hundreds of pounding shields.

 Shields in Celtic Society Beyond War